AustinFoss/arbyter/README.md

 /src/components/PercentGain.vue
 ```

-for the execution of a flash swap transaction to carry out the arbitration.
+for the execution of a flash swap transaction to carry out the arbitration and possibly combine multiple swap hops together for an even more profitable trade.

 ## Project setup